Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Fixed-rate mortgages provide stability and predictability by locking in the interest rate for the entire loan term.
 This means that the monthly mortgage payments remain constant throughout the life of the loan, regardless of fluctuations in market interest rates.

 Fixed-rate mortgages are available in terms of 10, 15, 20, or 30 years, allowing borrowers to choose a loan term that aligns with their financial goals and repayment capacity.
-The longer the term, the lower the monthly payments but the more interest a borrower will pay over the life of the loan.
+The longer the term, the lower the monthly payments, but the more interest a borrower will pay over the life of the loan.

-Adjustable-rate mortgages (ARMs) offer lower initial interest rates compared to fixed-rate mortgages.
+ARMs offer lower initial interest rates compared to fixed-rate mortgages.
 However, these rates can adjust periodically, typically after a specified introductory period, based on changes in a predetermined index.

 ARMs can be attractive to borrowers who plan to sell their home or refinance before the introductory period ends, as they can take advantage of the lower initial rates.
 But it’s crucial for borrowers to understand how much their monthly payments might rise with an ARM before opting for this type of mortgage.